dev1virtuoso/eliza-ctss/README.md

 This will make CTSS users for ELIZA and SLIP, and copy all the source code into the virtual disk files.

-We use separate users for ELIZA and SLIP as there are some overlaps between files from both collections, and this allows us to select which ones to use at run time.
-Both accounts are under the system problem number `M1416` for simplicity of use.

 See [here](etc/install-eliza.txt) for a transcript of how this looks.